czlee/jadeite/readme.md

 - `overtheair.py`, which runs a simple version of our over-the-air analog scheme.
 - `dynpower.py`, which runs a version of our analog scheme with dynamic power scaling.
 - `stocquant.py`, which runs a stochastic quantization-based digital scheme.
+- `dynquant.py`, which runs a digital scheme with dynamically adjusted (stochastic) quantization.

 All of these scripts have `--help` available, so for example: